Productizing Your Way to a Predictable Income

 The cost is known upfront.
 You know exactly when an Uber will arrive.
 Reliability from drivers is almost guaranteed, and the comfort and experience is next to predictable.

-Which begs the question, could you achieve such predictability in your business and see it take off?
+Which begs the question, could you achieve predictable income in your business and see it take off?

 Why your service offering can’t be unpredictable